Key takeaways:

 Sugar is found in many processed foods, such as:

-Desserts, like cookies and brownies
+Desserts, like cookies, brownies, and ice cream

 Condiments and sauces